grapesfrog/periodicTable/README.md

 **wikiparse.go**

-I needed a bigger data set for some vraious tests I was doing so I extracted data from wikipedia using the category "Chemical elements" and removing the category and random pages that I would have got via this prior to doanloading from wikipedia
+I needed a bigger data set for some various tests I was doing so I extracted data from wikipedia using the category "Chemical elements" and removing the category and random pages that I would have got via this prior to downloading from wikipedia

 This code should work with any collection of articles that have been downloaded as an XML extract from wikipedia just plug in your own XML file.